chrisrollins/Shuriken/README.md

 For example, if the template has _{{x}}_ and _{{y}}_, the object should look something like this: _{x = 2, y = "foo"}_
 You can simply pass an anonymous class like so: `Shuriken.Routes.Render(new {x = 2, y = "foo"});`
 _TemplateData_ is optional.

+NOTE: Templating is disabled by default.
+To enable it, use the `Server.Shuriken.VariableTemplating` function.

+###### `void Shuriken.Routes.VariableTemplating(bool enable)`
+Enables variable templating.
+It is disabled by default.

 ### Data
 The Data class provides functions related to data in the HTTP header such as Post Data and URL parameters.